domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ```

 > [!NOTE]
 > In addition to defining a scheme, you also need to indicate which operations that scheme is applicable to.
-You can apply schemes globally (i.e. to ALL operations) through the `AddSecurityRequirement` method.
-The example below indicates that the scheme called "oauth2" should be applied to all operations, and that the `"readAccess"` and `"writeAccess"` scopes are required.
-When applying schemes of type other than `"oauth2"`, the array of scopes MUST be empty.
+You can apply schemes globally (i.e. to **all** operations) through the `AddSecurityRequirement` method.
+The example below indicates that the scheme called `"oauth2"` should be applied to all operations, and that the `"readAccess"` and `"writeAccess"` scopes are required.
+When applying schemes of type other than `"oauth2"`, the array of scopes **must** be empty.

 📝 `Startup.cs`
 ```csharp